RosboneMako/MakoMiniD/README.md

 BOOMINESS<br/>
 Some amps have a lot of low end present.
 It may be good to reduce your guitars low end before the amp.
-This can be done with the BOOM setting in the amp block. another option is the INPUT sections HIGH PASS filter.
-Values in the 80-150 Hz can be very good. some pedals have Low EQ options as well.
-Experiment with each as they have different slopes and will provide varying results.
+This can be done with the BOOM setting in the amp block.
+Values in the 80-150 Hz can be very good.

-Using an OD pedal or the Dist EQ pedals will provide furtherr control and can be used to simulate other amps by boosting gain or freqs such as mids.
+Using the Dist EQ pedals will provide further control and can be used to simulate other amps by boosting gain or freqs such as mids.
+For example, boosting the mids efectively reduces the incoming lows.

 CRISPY HARSHNESS<br/>
 Some amps have a lot of high freqs in them.
 This results in harshness as the gain goes up.
-There are 6 tools that can be used.
+There are several tools that can be used.

 1) Guitar tone control.
 Last resort?
 2) CRISP control in the AMP section.
 Good start is .1 then move up.
 3) Use a pedal (DIST EQ HI CUT) before the amp block.
-4) use the LOW PASS filter in the amp block.
+4) Use the LOW PASS filter in the amp block.
 5) Use a smoother sounding IR.
-6) Add amp sag in the AMP BLOCK.

 RULES OF THUMB<br/>
 Lower gain amps will get more from low pass filters, Thump/Air, and